ATL believes that trade union recognition represents the best way for staff to be involved in decision-making in their place of work.

 ATL is not one of the unions recognised by employers for support staff.

-Almost 90 independent schools recognise ATL for collective negotiation of terms and conditions - see the complete list.
+Almost 100 independent schools recognise ATL for collective negotiation of terms and conditions - see the complete list.
+ATL has produced a briefing on recognition in the independent sector.

 Roughly, half of the agreements cover teaching staff and half cover teaching and support staff.
 Since ATL's decision to extend membership to all staff working in the independent sector, a growing number of independent school employers see the benefit of recognising ATL in respect of all their staff.